Are Clif Bars healthy or just clever marketing?

 Symptoms and signals

-How do you know if your protein bar habit is working against you?
 Watch for these signals that suggest your body is not responding well to your snack choices:

-• The “Bar Bloat”: persistent abdominal distension or gas 1–3 hours after consuming a bar containing sugar alcohols or chicory root fiber.
+• The “Bar Bloat”: Persistent abdominal distension or gas 1–3 hours after consuming a bar containing sugar alcohols or chicory root fiber.

 • Palate Fatigue: Natural sweet foods like berries start tasting bland because your palate has adjusted to the hyper-sweetness of sucralose or stevia found in bars.